1961 UC Riverside Highlanders football team

-The 1961 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1961 NCAA College Division football season.
+The 1961 UC Riverside Highlanders football team represented the University of California, Riverside as an independent during the 1961 college football season.
 Led by third-year head coach Jim Whitley, UC Riverside compiled a record of 1–7.
 The team was outscored by its opponents 159 to 101 for the season.
 The Highlanders played home games at UCR Athletic Field in Riverside, California.